 After you’ve ordered your resume section by importance, it’s time to get to the fine-tooth comb details.
 The ones that are nitpicky but are easily picked up as lack of attention to detail.
 The most noticeable mistake when reading a resume, is formatting.
 If the formatting is off, it throws the whole resume off.
 Some common mistakes are, consistent spacing, bullet point alignment, date alignment, date format consistency (mm/yy, year, mo year, semester year, etc.), locations (the whole address is not required, just city, State: Omaha, NE), dashes, commas, spelling, and grammar.
 There also should be no sentences - only bullet points on your resume.

 Some small tips to keep in mind: University of Nebraska at Omaha (when written out), Bachelor of Science in Political Science (full degree name), GPA: 3.8/4.0 (x/4.0 scale), references aren't required on resume - company will ask if they need them during application, high school diploma/high school activities don’t need to be on your resume after your freshman year of college, one page (exception: 10+ years work experience, education major), avoid templates.
-A list of sample resumes can be found here.
+A list of sample resumes can be found on the ACDC website.
 For even more information about resumes, check out our College to Career Resource Guide and Workbook.

 Once you formulate the first copy of your resume, be sure to stop by the Academic & Career Development Center in Eppley 115 to get it reviewed!
 Stop by or call us at 402-554-3672 to schedule an appointment!